Ready to find the perfect college degree?

 Analytical skills: While earning an economist degree, you will likely develop strong analytical skills.
-The ability to analyze data and interpret information is extremely important to the role of an economist.
+The ability to analyze data and interpret information is extremely important in the role of an economist.
 On the job, economists must be able to draw logical conclusions based on their findings.
 They must be able to:

 They must be able to deliver complex, data-rich information in layman’s terms.
-Economists must also be able to present information to groups of people in a clear and concise manner.
+Economists must also be able to present information to groups of people in a clear, concise manner.
 Public-speaking skills are helpful for this role.